 Copyright © Nucleus Medical Media, Inc.

-A heart-lung transplant is done if you have:
+A heart-lung transplant is done if:

-After you are asleep, an incision will be made in the skin and breastbone.
-Your chest will be opened and you will be connected to a heart-lung machine.
-This machine takes over the functions of the heart and lungs during the surgery.
+An incision will be made in the skin and breastbone.
+The chest will be opened.
+A heart-lung machine will take over the functions of the heart and lungs during surgery.
 The lungs and heart will be removed.
 The donor lungs will be attached.
 Then, the new heart will be sewn into place.
 Next, the blood vessels will be connected.
 The blood will start to flow and warm the heart.

-The new heart may begin beating on its own, or the doctor may give you an electrical shock to get the heart started.
-You will be checked to make sure that there are no leaks and that the heart and lungs are working fine.
-After this, the heart-lung machine will be disconnected.
-Next, temporary tubes may be placed in the chest cavity to drain any blood that has collected.
-The breastbone will be wired together, and the chest will be closed with stitches or staples.
+The new heart may begin beating on its own.
+If not, the doctor may give an electrical shock to get the heart started.
+The heart and lungs will be checked to make sure they are working.
+The heart-lung machine will then be disconnected.
+Next, temporary tubes may be placed in the chest cavity.
+The tubes will drain any blood that has collected.
+The breastbone will be wired together.
+The chest will be closed with stitches or staples.
 A bandage will be placed over the site.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 Scientific Registry of Transplant Recipients